 While you may want your yard to be a tranquil place for kids or pets to play while you prepare meals on the grill or enjoy a morning coffee, mosquitoes and other flying pests can quickly take over a yard, forcing you inside.

 Eliminating and preventing these pests can be accomplished with the best mosquito yard spray or fogger.
 Mosquito yard sprays are designed for concentrated pest extermination, while foggers apply a low volume pesticide or repellent over a larger area, allowing you to treat the entire yard.
-Beyond the size of the area, the best mosquito solution for a home also can depend on the severity and frequency of the infestation.
+Beyond the size of the area, the best mosquito solution for a home also can depend on the severity of the infestation.
 A spray may be easier to use, but a fogger can be refilled as many times as necessary.

 This guide includes important factors to consider when deciding on mosquito pest control solutions.
 Below is a list of some of the top products that can help control mosquito infestations in and around a home.
 We scoured the market and researched top-rated mosquito yard sprays and foggers in a variety of categories.
 The featured list involved a deep dive into the specifications, features, and customer reviews for each product.

 - BEST FOR FAMILIES AND PETS: EcoSMART Mosquito Fogger Aerosol Spray Can